Ruleswise, the Warhammer 40k Terrain Kits can learn a thing or two from Age of Sigmar.

 Maybe GW’s intention for these big terrain kits wasn’t to make their respective armies better at all – maybe they were created so that these armies would have something cool to fight over.
 Their rules aren’t super strong.
 In fact these kits are so watered down that they feel almost inconsequential on the tabletop.
 They are neat-looking and make for very cinematic tables but who cares if no one is using them?

 Perhaps GW doesn’t want the 40k versions of these kits to be as prevalent as they are in 40k.
 Maybe they are supposed to be set pieces that players fight over to help “forge a narrative” more than impact gameplay.
 I know for a fact that they can have a pretty big impact on the narrative especially when players have “bought-in” and are willing to engage with these set pieces.

 I think that GW already solved this problem with kits like the Feculent Gnarlmaw.
 Not only is this useable in both 40k and AoS, but it’s thematic, has solid rules and is worth taking.
 It also encourages the Nurgle player to play around the Gnarlmaw – but it won’t win them the game either.

-I think 40k needs more kits that function like this and less kits that oversimplify the battleplan.
+I think 40k needs more kits that function like this (the Gnarlmaw) and less kits that oversimplify the battleplan (aka Bunkers or Webways).
 If your T’au opponent shows up with the Tidewall you kind of know how their battleplan is going to go.